 So, what does all this mean for you?
 If you are looking to get marketing materials or stationery printed for your business but want to make sure you utilize a printer who uses responsible printing practices, there are a few things you should consider:

 Check to make sure your printer uses a company who holds a certification that shows they are adhering to strict forest management standards.

-Vegetable-based inks are a good choice because they are gentle on the environment and still produce bright, high quality images.
+Vegetable-based inks and UV printing are a good choice because they are gentle on the environment and still produce bright, high-quality images.

-- What type of coatings do they use?
 Water-based aqueous coatings are friendlier to the environment that UV coatings and protect your printed pieces.

 Consider things like whether or not they use wind power, their facility and what their company recycling policy is.

 If you really want to make the right decisions when it comes to paper and green printing, it's important to learn all the facts.
 Do your research and utilize a printer who works with a certified paper company and offers a variety of environmentally-friendly benefits.
 You'll rest easy knowing that your printed materials are coming from an eco-friendly printer who cares about the environment.